-So, whether you need to hit record, playback your tracks, or skip back to make sure everything sounds excellent before you start your full recording session, it’s all super easy.
+So, it’s all super easy whether you need to hit record, playback your tracks, or skip back to make sure everything sounds excellent before you start your full recording session.
+It’s also effortless to see what microphone you’re recording with, your recording time, and other essential information through the large screen both recorders feature.

 This undeniably saves you time when it comes to editing.
 It also eliminates the nightmare scenario of uploading your file to your editing software and finding nothing has been captured!

-Don’t worry; this doesn’t mean hunting down a power outlet!
-Instead, both recorders are equipped with some unique features that will ensure they don’t die on you while you’re recording!
+Luckily, both recorders are equipped with unique features that will ensure they don’t die on you while you’re recording!

 Both the Tascam DR-40 and the Zoom H4N feature Phantom Power.
 This means they can be connected to another device, such as a DSLR camera, and feed off the power it uses to function.

-It’s no secret that audio recording equipment can be an expensive investment.
-So, what’s the price comparison between the Tascam DR-40 and the Zoom H4N?
-There isn’t a lot in it, but the Tascam DR-40 comes out as the cheaper of the two, with a general saving of around $50.
+There isn’t a huge difference in terms of pricing, but the Tascam DR-40 comes out as the cheaper of the two, with a general saving of around $50.

 Both recorders also come with a one-year warranty from the date of purchase, so you’re offered a little extra value for your money.

 Is there an outright winner between the Tascam DR-40 and the Zoom H4N?
-Both are quite similar, not only in design but also in functionality.
-And this makes choosing the best a little difficult.
+Both are pretty similar, not only in design but also in functionality.

 Both are good options if you’re looking to record up to four people at once.
 However, if you’d like to get clear vocals from a larger group of people, then the Tascam DR-40 would be the better choice.
 You’ve got the option to switch the microphones from unidirectional to omnidirectional recording.
 The Tascam DR-40 also comes with a small amount of memory, while the Zoom H4N does not.
 Also, if you want to get creative with effects, ZoomH4N would be a much better choice.